Trump administration claims it will ‘dictate’ policy to Venezuela

 The international community has long denounced the human rights abuses in Venezuela.
 But the US has also faced broad criticism for its attack to remove Maduro, which has been denounced as a violation of sovereignty.

-On Wednesday, a group of United Nations experts warned Trump’s actions constitute an “international crime of aggression”.
+On Wednesday, a group of United Nations experts warned that Trump’s actions constitute an “international crime of aggression”.

 “These actions represent a grave, manifest and deliberate violation of the most fundamental principles of international law, set a dangerous precedent, and risk destabilising the entire region and the world,” they wrote.